Gallery Rifle, Muzzle Loaded Pistol, McQueen Castle

-The North has an active Gallery Rifle and Muzzle Loaded Pistol section of about forty NLRC members.
+The North has an active Gallery Rifle, Muzzle Loaded Pistol and McQueen Castle section of about forty NLRC members.

 We shoot .22 single shot and semi-auto, .38/.357 and .44 underlever and MLP and whatever you bring along.
 Our shoots are practices, but we hope to organise team matches as we mature.
 A nice feature of our shoots is that members are happy for others to try out their firearms (with appropriate supervision).

-The North's GR/MLP section is also running McQueen shoots - see Vince Bottomley's article below and underneath that Alan Wey's shooter's guide.
+The North's GR/MLP section is also running McQueen shoots - see Vince Bottomley's article below (click the down arrow to reveal it) and underneath that Alan Wey's shooter's guide.

 Whether you are an experienced shooter in these disciplines, just want to try it out or want to develop your skills further, please get in touch: email@example.com.